SonarSource/sonar-php/doc/CFG.md

 ### Switch

 The SWITCH statement is modelled as multiple `if-elseif-else` blocks.
-Interesting feature of `switch` statement in PHP is the fact that `continue` inside switch behaves the same as `break` statement ([see manual](http://php.net/manual/en/control-structures.continue.php))
+An interesting feature of the `switch` statement in PHP is that a `continue` inside switch behaves as a `break` statement ([see manual](http://php.net/manual/en/control-structures.continue.php))

 ### Try Catch Finally